 - Choose a provider that aligns with your professional goals and values.

-With Hader Institute of Education, you’ll study in a flexible, supportive, and career-focused environment — preparing you to make a meaningful difference in the lives of young people and their communities.
+With Hader, you'll study in a flexible, supportive, and career-focused environment, preparing you to make a meaningful difference in the lives of young people and their communities.

 - Australian Skills Quality Authority (ASQA)